orlamadden/hello-world-apparel/README.md

 - to create an account
 - to view ratings on a product to aid in my decision making
 - to contact the company with a question
-- to use a search box to find something specific
+- to search for items
 - to add items to a cart
 - feedback when I interact with forms
 - a clear terms and conditions page